IBM-Cloud/docs/services/DeploymentRiskAnalytics/create_criteria.md

 5. Click **Save**.

-## Creating unit test criteria
+## Creating unit test rules
 {: #DRA_criteria_ut}

-1. Type a name and select a format.
+1. Type a description and select a format.

 2. Specify the percentage of test cases that must pass to be declared successful.